 Think About Your Budget

-Another area that your design + build team will help you with is the budget.
+Another area that your design and build team will help you with is the budget.
 That said, it’s a good idea to start fleshing out how much you’d like to spend on your custom home early on in the process.

 You don’t need to calculate every little detail and create a thorough estimation, but you should be shooting for a ballpark figure that you would consider acceptable.